 The main communication issue identified within this review was the confusion between all those concerned in relation to the intended prescribed dosage of intravenous fluids.
-The record shows that Dr O'Donohoe's intention or recollection was that Lucy should have 100mls bolus of fluids in the first hour and 30mls hourly thereafter.
-While the Nursing staff held a clear view that the expressed intention was to give 100mls hourly until Lucy passed urine.
-Furthermore this was considered by the Nursing staff interviewed to be a standard approach in such circumstances.
+The record shows that Dr O'Donohoe's dosage of intravenous fluids.
+The record shows that Dr O'Donohoe's dosage of intravenous fluids.
+The record shows that Dr O'Donohoe's the first hour and 30mls hourly thereafter.
+While the Nursing staff held a the first hour and 30mls hourly thereafter.
+While the Nursing staff held a clear view that the expressed intention was to give 100mls hourly until Lucy clear view that the expressed intention was to give 100mls hourly until Lucy interviewed to be a standard approach in such circumstances.
+This clearly interviewed to be a standard approach in such circumstances.
 This clearly demonstrates the need for standard protocols for treating such patients and the need, in keeping with required practice, to have a clearly written prescription.

-5 Documentation
+Documentation

-The main issues identified here are the need for clearly documented prescriptions for intravenous fluids, the accurate documentation of the fluid administration, and the need to document patients or parents descriptions of unusual clinical events, such as the seizure, describing the detail which may be required at a later date.
+The main-issues identified here are the need for clearly documented prescriptions for intravenous fluids, the accurate documentation of the fluid administration, and the need to document patients or parents descriptions of unusual clinical events, such as the seizure, describing the detail which may be required at a later date.